publishpress/PublishPress-Blocks/src/readme.txt

 =  Bug Reports =

-Bug reports for PublishPress Permissions are welcome in our [repository on GitHub](https://github.com/publishpress/publishpress-permissions).
+Bug reports for PublishPress Blocks are welcome in our [repository on GitHub](https://github.com/publishpress/publishpress-blocks).
 Please note that GitHub is not a support forum, and that issues that aren't properly qualified as bugs will be closed.

 = Follow the PublishPress team =